gitter-badger/luda/site/html/_patterns/form-dropdown.md

 ---
 title: Form Dropdown
-description: Learn how to create form dropdown in Luda.
+description: Form dropdown is an alternative to form select, it offers a more beautiful appearance and flexible customization support.
 ---

 ## Single Select

-Combine radio input to create a single select dropdown.
+To simulate a single form select, we can use a form dropdown to wrap radio buttons.
+Add the class `.fm-dropdown` to a container and wrap elements like the below example.

 {% capture single %}
 <div class="fm-dropdown dropdown-fixed dropdown-absolute-m">
   <div class="fm fm-select">